 Now help me go after these people, drag these mangy, unbathed, disgusting leftists into a courtroom and sue them and make them pay for what they have done.

-You go out there, you might have 100 friends or 500 friends or 5,000.
+You might have 100 friends or 500 friends or 5,000.

-The stuff that we all need to hear about that you're not hearing on your terrible news outlet, Fox News, because they don't talk about anything that's going on.
+Whatever you got, you email them and you call them and you do this on a daily basis and tell them the real news that's going on, the stuff that we all need to hear about that you're not hearing on your terrible news outlet, Fox News, because they don't talk about anything that's going on.

 They're not going to tell you that the bank have canceled me.

-You know, and a charity and a network that's helping addicts, if the bank wants to cancel them, that should be headlines on Fox News.
+Wouldn't that be news that a company and a charity and a network that's helping addicts, the bank wants to cancel them?

-So, Mike, you might want to take a minute and reflect on the fact that Fox News isn't providing the coverage that he wants because he's no longer a major source of their ad revenue.
+So Mike, you might want to take a minute and reflect on the fact that Fox News isn't providing the coverage that he wants because he's no longer a major source of their ad revenue.

 It's just in your financial interest to humor Mike when he's paying you a bunch of money.

-He's here spreading the message he wants to on InfoWars because he's a sponsor.
+He's here spreading the message he wants to on Infowars because he's a sponsor.

-Like, back in the day, Marty Schachter could come on and do fucking limericks.
+Like back in the day, Marty Schachter could come on and do fucking limericks.

 Now Mike can do whatever he wants.